 One of the most exciting parts of the election cycle – at least, once the main candidates are sorted out – is the selection of Vice President.
 And it’s also a major election betting market, as gamblers are eager to make money on guessing who a given candidate will pick as their running mate.

-If you’ve been following the run-up to the 2020 Presidential election, one of the biggest mysteries is who Joe Biden and Bernie Sanders will ask to join them on their party ticket.
-There is tremendous speculation in both cases, but the Sanders campaign seems primed to announce first, as he’s the underdog now according to the polling and the remaining primary election odds on the boards.
+If you’ve been following the run-up to the 2020 Presidential election, one of the biggest mysteries is who Joe Biden will ask to join him on the party ticket as the presumptive nominee.
+There is tremendous speculation, but Biden promised that he would choose a female VP candidate.

 You can wager on VP nomination odds at the leading offshore sportsbooks that offer election betting lines.
 If you get your wagers in right now, you can get the biggest possible payouts, so find a site you like, make a deposit, and cast your “vote” today!

 |50% Max $1,000||Visit Site||Review|

 |100% Max $300||Visit Site||Review|

 The Democratic odds are suddenly much less intriguing, as the race has narrowed to just one viable candidate: front runner Joe Biden representing the establishment, and Bernie Sanders representing the progressive socialist arm of the party who just dropped out and endorsed Biden because that’s what “revolution” is all about, or something.

 Now, of course, the big mystery is exactly who the Joe Biden VP pick will be.
 Because he pledged to pick a female Vice President early on, bettors are convinced that he won’t stray from that pledge.
 While his choice wouldn’t be the first woman to run for Vice President, it doesn’t happen often, so it’s a good chance to “make history.”